-She had no choice now running was her only option.
-Frozen only for a moment, then Rosie ran.
+She had no choice now, running was her only option.
+Rosie froze, but only for a moment.
+Then she ran.

-Three hundred metres to the car park, into the car and away, she thought,
+Only three hundred metres to the car park.
+Get into the car, and get away.

 I can do this.

-Rosie ran, heedless of the numerous potholes brimming with water from the overnight rain that contrived to bring her to her knees and dodged the randomly placed waste collection bins overflowing with rubbish.
-She crossed the road at the end; the car park and her car close now, just the other side of the road but could hear her pursuers’ feet splash through the puddles getting closer with every second.
-Venturing a glance over her shoulder, she could see they were gaining on her, but she never saw the double-decker bus until it was far too late.
+Rosie ran, heedless of the numerous potholes brimming with water from the overnight rain that contrived to bring her to her knees, and dodged the randomly placed waste collection bins overflowing with rubbish.
+She crossed the road at the end; the car park and her car was close now, just on the other side of the road.
+She could hear her pursuers’ feet splash through the puddles, getting closer with every second.
+Venturing a glance over her shoulder, she could see they were gaining on her.
+She saw the double-decker bus when it was far too late.

 When she turned her head back, the bus was on top of her, the shock on the driver’s face clearly visible as he tried to brake and steer away.
 Rosie screamed.
-The scream was followed by a sickening crunch.
-The number six bus flung her ten metres through the air, to crumple like a rag doll into a parked car.
+The scream was followed by a sickening crunch, as the number six bus flung her ten metres through the air, to crumple like a rag doll onto a parked car.

 When she ran into Jonathan at a party, she’d told him quite innocently of her new job and the attentions she was getting from her new boss.
 She’d jumped at the offer Jonathan made.

 That fateful night, Rosie knew she looked exceptionally good, she always did.
-Her office attire was revealing enough, but the dress she wore tonight, was little more than a spray on.
+Her office attire was revealing enough, but the dress she wore tonight, was little more than a spray- on.
 A sheath of red, clinging to her every ample curve, revealing more than it concealed.
-She’d expected that they would eat before she got her clothes off, but it hadn’t happened like that.
+She’d expected that they would eat before she got her clothes off, but it hadn’t happened that way.
 No sooner was the door closed, than Alex began to pull off that tantalizing dress, quickly revealing her stupendous body.

-Later, lying back on the bed she thought, for an old fat balding guy he was quite an attentive lover.
+Later, lying back on the bed, she thought that, for an old, fat and balding guy, he was quite an attentive lover.
 It had been far better sex than she had anticipated.
-He certainly talked a lot in the office, and she had just discovered his tongue was quite skilled at several other things.
+He certainly talked a lot in the office, and she had just discovered that his tongue was quite skilled in several other things as well.

-A knock on the suite door followed by,
+There was a knock on the suite door, followed by,

 Alex opened the door and invited in the waiter with a service trolley.